mtill/MailWebsiteChanges/README.md

      + URI of the website
  * type
      + content type of the website, e.g., 'xml'/'html'/'text'
- * xpath
+ * contentxpath / titlexpath
-     + XPath expression.
+     + XPath expression for the content/title sections to extract.
 Set this to '' if you don't want to use it.
- * regex
+ * contentregex / titleregex
      + Regular expression.
 Set this to '' if you don't want to use it.
  * encoding
      + Character encoding of the website, e.g., 'utf-8'.